sQu4rks/squ4rks/README.md

 Marcel started to write code at the tender age of ten after stumbling over a book on Delphi for Kids.
 Once that computer screen showed the text he typed in the editor, a new hobby was found.
 A computer science degree, a few open source and freelance projects as well as internships later and Marcel is now a Solutions Architect in the Swiss Public Sector Team at AWS.

+I am the Author of [Python Network Programming Techniques](https://www.packtpub.com/product/python-network-programming-techniques/9781838646639) (ISBN 978-1-83864-663-9) and also occasionally speak at conferences.
+You can have a look at some of my talks [here](https://marcel.nlogn.org/category/talks.html).

-Besides writing about himself in third person and outside of work he has a passion for 🏊‍♂️🚴‍♂️🏃‍♂️🪂🗻⌚️🍣 in no particular order.
+Besides writing about himself in third person and outside of work he has a passion for 🏊‍♂️🚴‍♂️🏃‍♂️🗻⌚️🍣 in no particular order.

 <!--
 **sQu4rks/squ4rks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.